rzane/sdl/README.md

 # SDL

-SDL is generic schema definition language.
+SDL stands for *S*chema *D*efinition *L*anguage.
+It's a generic system for describing models in a system.

 Alone, it doesn't do anything useful.
 However, you might find it to be helpful for the purpose of code generation.

 ## Installation